 An odd trio, composed of her ex-husband Alistair, her long-time admirer and friend Professor Rietberg and her last lover, the enigmatic Egyptian lawyer Ahmed, did not want to let her death unavenged.They set out to retrace Dina's steps during her last visit to Cairo.
 Together they managed finally to discover the motive for the crime and to have the murderer arrested.

 The Bible has made history, changed societies, created art and also caused murders - quite a lot of murders in fact.
 The latest one is the killing of Professor Karl Fehr of the University of London.
 He provided what he thought was the long missing archaeological proof for a daring theory published by Professor Kamal Salibi, a real (not fictional) Lebanese historian [see his book “The Bible came from Arabia”, 1985).
 Based on thorough linguistic and geographical studies he, and later also Fehr, became convinced that all locations and events mentioned in the Old Testament are connected to Asir, a southern province of today’s Saudi Arabia, and not to the region of modern Palestine/Israel.
 Of course hardly anyone is willing to see any truth in that theory.
 It is not conform with the age-old and commonly accepted interpretation of the Old Testament, and is therefore shocking.
-No wonder that Salibi in his lifetime and now Fehr with his archaeological proof faced a whole phalanx of enemies, among them Fehr’s murderer.-
+No wonder that Salibi in his lifetime and now Fehr with his archaeological proof faced a whole phalanx of enemies, among them Fehr’s murderer.- Of course, Professor Rietberg, Fehr's colleague, managed finally to solve this poiitically sensitive case as well.

 A rare eleventh-century astrolabe from Toledo - an astronomical instrument - fetches a record price of 2.8 million Pounds Sterling in a London auction.
 A few days later, Dr Martin McKenna, an eccentric British expert of Islamic art and science, is murdered in his modest London flat.
 Only his former teacher, Professor Rietberg, is aware of a connection between McKenna and the astrolabe - in fact he was not only the owner of the alleged medieval instrument, but also its maker.
 Together with his Iranian friend, Daryoush, he had been in the forgery business for years, producing medieval Islamic artifacts to near-perfection in Isfahan.
 This astrolabe, their latest and ultimate forgery, was not only made for money, however.
 McKenna wanted to leave their imprint on historical research, even research based on a fake!
 Unaware of McKenna's complex motives and his shady business, the police limit their investigation to angry neighbours and male prostitutes.
 Professor Rietberg, who is proud of his detective talents already proven before, suspects the murderer to be among McKenna's forgery victims.
 He embarks on a long but ultimately rewarding journey to find the killer, which takes him through the London art market, to Iran and the Arab Gulf States.